78352 Zip Code Natural Disasters and Weather Extremes

-The chance of earthquake damage in 78054 Zip Code is about the same as Texas average and is much lower than the national average.
-The risk of tornado damage in 78054 Zip Code is much lower than Texas average and is about the same as the national average.
+The chance of earthquake damage in 78352 Zip Code is about the same as Texas average and is much lower than the national average.
+The risk of tornado damage in 78352 Zip Code is lower than Texas average and is higher than the national average.

 The earthquake index value is calculated based on historical earthquake events data using USA.com algorithms.
 It is an indicator of the earthquake level in a region.
 A higher earthquake index value means a higher chance of an earthquake.